SolarRepublic/prerelease-docs/StarShell-Wallet-API-Primer.md

 The bottom line is that without Universal Link support or protocol handler registration, there is no way for the wallet to bring your PWA to the forgeround, making for a very fragmented UX.

 For these reasons, we strongly advise against PWAs in iOS for the moment and suggest simply keeping your dApp as a webapp within Safari where communication with the wallet can take place via the JavaScript API.
-If you plan on offering a native app either additionally or exclusively, the [communication protocol](#starshell-link-protocol-s2lp) is more complicated.
+If you plan on offering a native app either additionally or exclusively, see the [communication protocol](#starshell-link-protocol-s2lp).

 ## StarShell Link Protocol (S2LP)